collapsed-stacks/atheism/questions/936/is-religion-to-blame-for-honor-killing.md

 - posted by: [Gaurav](https://stackexchange.com/users/-1/1238-gaurav) on 2011-03-10
 - score: 0

-<p>Primarily talking in context of India, where I belong, and where in the last few decades the world has seen the most brutal and barbaric cases of Honor killings.
+Primarily talking in context of India, where I belong, and where in the last few decades the world has seen the most brutal and barbaric cases of Honor killings.
 Condition has worsened this much that love has changed its entire meaning over here, Now people fearfully ask for religion and caste even before doing friendship.
 Going to roots, caste system was introduced long ago in the name of religion with intentions of gripping most of the powers (say money,land even knowledge) in few hands.
 It came down centuries and haunting whole society even today.
 People do obey in such illogical discriminations and force their younger generations to follow it.
 Even education has failed at a great extent to evoke people's logical thinking.
 When it comes to the Question of religion, they choose religion first and human-life thereafter.
 The so called enlightening-books and the so called Ulema, Pandits (traders of religion) remains always true even if their conscious is against them.
 Such blind-faith is the only reason behind such brutal acts.
-I would say human would have been in much better condition if there had not been any religion. </p>
+I would say human would have been in much better condition if there had not been any religion.

 ## Answer 1270